conan-io/docs/reference/conanfile/attributes.rst

 **Evaluate options**

-It is very important to know how the options are evaluated in conditional expressions and how the comparaison operator works with them:
+It is very important to know how the options are evaluated in conditional expressions and how the comparison operator works with them:

 - Evaluation for the typed value and the string one is the same, so all these inputs would behave the same: